Visit the Federal COVID-19 information page.

 - Pandemic Unemployment Assistance (PUA) Q&A

-Pandemic Unemployment Assistance (PUA) is for small business owners, self-employed individuals, and unemployed or partially unemployed individuals not eligible for other state or federal unemployment insurance (UI) benefit programs and who are currently out of work due to the COVID-19 pandemic.
+Pandemic Unemployment Assistance (PUA) is for small business owners, self-employed individuals and unemployed or partially unemployed individuals not eligible for other state or federal unemployment insurance benefit programs, and who are currently out of work due to the COVID-19 pandemic.
+The PUA program is expiring on Sept.
+6, 2021.
+The last payable week of PUA will be Sept.
+4, 2021.